cavejay/PDPslacker/readme.md

 15. Now it's time to name and write the lambda actual function.
 I recommend that you name it PDPslacker-awsEndpoint and follow that naming convention for the rest of this guide too, but do as you like.
 Copy the contents of the [lambda/PDPslacker_awsEndpoint.js](lambda/PDPslacker_awsEndpoint.js) file into the text box for code and have a brief read through it.
+You will need to make ensure that the `tableName` variable on line 11 correctly refers to the table you made earlier!
 All this piece does is collect the data sent by the website and add it to the database.

 16. Below where you copied the code in the configuration for "Lambda function handler and role" Make sure the handler is index.handler, the Role is "Choose an existing role" and then choose the role that we created just before from the drop down option for Existing Role.